 To make sure it’s ready, mix 1 part starter: 2 parts flour: 2 parts water and leave at room temperature for 6 hours.
 If within that time it doubles or even triples, you’re good to go!

 You will now need to maintain your starter to carry on baking delicious bread (an article on the maintenance of your starter here).
 Don’t worry though, whenever you need a break, you will be able to store it in the fridge and revive later.
+For long-term storage, you can freeze your sourdough starter too.

 But for now, have a look at our simple White Sourdough Bread recipe and if you try it, let us know what you think!